The Island Where a Yellow Pumpkin Changes the Way You See Art

 Kusama's yellow pumpkin sits on a pier at the island's southern tip.
 It's polka-dotted, cartoonish, and about 2 meters tall.
 A typhoon swept it into the sea in 2021; it was restored and reinstated in 2022.

-I visited at sunset.
-The sky was orange, the water was gold, and this absurd yellow pumpkin was sitting at the end of the pier like it owned the place.
-And something clicked.
+Time your visit for sunset.
+The sky goes orange, the water turns gold, and this absurd yellow pumpkin sits at the end of the pier like it owns the place.
+Something clicks.
 The pumpkin isn't about understanding.
-It's about joy.
-It's about the audacity of placing a giant polka-dotted vegetable at the edge of the ocean and saying: this is art, and it's for everyone.
+It's about joy — the audacity of placing a giant polka-dotted vegetable at the edge of the ocean and declaring: this is art, and it's for everyone.

 Art House Project

 In the old village of Honmura, seven abandoned houses have been transformed into art installations.
-You buy a combo ticket (1,050 JPY for six sites) and wander between them.
+Buy a combo ticket (1,050 JPY for six sites) and wander between them.

-The most powerful was Go'o Shrine by Hiroshi Sugimoto — a working Shinto shrine with a glass staircase descending underground to a chamber where you stand in water.
-It's sacred architecture and contemporary art simultaneously, and the boundary between them dissolves.
+The most powerful is Go'o Shrine by Hiroshi Sugimoto — a working Shinto shrine with a glass staircase descending underground to a chamber where you stand in water.
+It's sacred architecture and contemporary art at once, and the boundary between them dissolves.

 Kinza, by Rei Naito, requires a separate reservation (520 JPY) for a 15-minute solo viewing.
 You enter alone.
-I won't describe what's inside because the surprise is part of the experience.
-It made me cry, which I'm attributing to the low lighting and definitely not to the art.
+The surprise is part of the experience, so the rest is best left undescribed — expect to be moved, and credit the low lighting if you'd rather not credit the art.

 The Bathhouse

 Naoshima Bath "I Love Yu" is a functioning public bathhouse designed by artist Shinro Ohtake.
 The exterior is a wild collage of found objects, tiles, and neon.
-The interior continues the collage aesthetic into the actual bathing areas.
+The interior carries the collage aesthetic straight into the bathing areas.

-You get naked, you wash at the stations, you soak in a tub surrounded by art.
-It costs 660 JPY and it's the most unique bathing experience in Japan (and Japan has a lot of bathing experiences).
+You strip down, wash at the stations, and soak in a tub surrounded by art.
+It costs 660 JPY and it's the most singular bathing experience in Japan — and Japan has no shortage of bathing experiences.
 Bring your own towel or rent one.

 The Ride Home

-On the ferry back to Uno, I watched Naoshima's red pumpkin shrink in the distance.
-The island had done something I hadn't expected: it had made art feel accessible, joyful, and human.
+On the ferry back to Uno, watch Naoshima's red pumpkin shrink in the distance.
+The island pulls off something unexpected: it makes art feel accessible, joyful, and human.
 Not intimidating.
 Not exclusive.
-Just... part of life.
+Just part of life.

-I still don't understand most contemporary art.
-But I understand Naoshima.
-And that feels like enough.
+You may still not understand most contemporary art.
+But you'll understand Naoshima — and that feels like more than enough.

 For a practical guide to visiting, read our Naoshima island guide.
 For the local perspective, see our Naoshima resident interview.
 If Hiroshima is on your route, Naoshima is accessible as a day trip via the Shinkansen to Okayama and ferry.